iiMATHReXii/portable-nas/README.md

 3. Modify the permissions to grant execution with the command "chmod 777 main.sh"
 4. Execute the script with the command "./main.sh"
 5. Select one of the options and wait for the process to finish

+Available options:
+1. Download, install and configure Samba protocol
+2. Change shared directory path of Samba
+3. Download, install and configure SFTP protocol
+4. Add Wi-Fi configuration for hidden hostspots or other to connect automatically at startup

+Tested on Raspbeery Pi 3B, Raspbian OS